Hakaniemenranta: Projects

-In the 2020s, tram tracks will be built on Hakaniemenranta as part of the Kruunusillat project between the Helsinki Central Station and Laajasalo.
-A bridge about 400 metres long will be built from the Kulttuurisauna building at the eastern end of the street to the Nihti island.
+In the 2020s, tram tracks were built on Hakaniemenranta as part of the Kruunusillat project between the Helsinki Central Station and Laajasalo.
+A bridge about 400 metres long was built from the Kulttuurisauna building at the eastern end of the street to the Nihti island.
+The construction work on the bridge damaged the Kulttuurisauna, which had to be repaired.

 Siltavuorensalmi will be partly filled with reclaimed land, and a hotel and new 7-floor apartment buildings will be built along Hakaniemenranta.
 There are plans for apartments for about 1250 inhabitants along the street.
-The Hakaniemi bridge will be replaced with a new bridge, which will connect to the Hakaniemenranta street on the same level, eliminating the current ramp connections.
+The Hakaniemi bridge was replaced with a new bridge, which connects to the Hakaniemenranta street on the same level, eliminating the current ramp connections.

-Two tram stops will be built on the street, one to the western end at the Hakaniemi market square and one in front of the Merihaka area.
+Two tram stops will be built on the street, one at the western end at the Hakaniemi market square and one in front of the Merihaka area.
 The market square stop will serve as a temporary terminus for the first two years of traffic, and the connection to the central station will be opened in the second phase of the project.